Dates of Admission

 Application for Admission

 Applications should be submitted using the Law School Admission Council application service.
-Applications must be submitted by March 1st and will be considered on a rolling basis beginning in September.
-The applicant must file transcripts from all undergraduate institutions attended with LSAC’s Credential Assembly Service.
+Applications must be submitted by April 1st and will be considered on a rolling basis beginning in September.
+The applicant must file transcripts from all undergraduate institutions attended with LSAC’s Credential Assembly Service (CAS).

 Applicants for admission to the J.D. program must take the Law School Admission Test or the Graduate Record Exam.
-Applicants are urged to take the LSAT no later than the February testing date preceding the fall term in which they seek admission.
+Applicants are urged to take an entrance exam no later than the September testing date preceding the fall term in which they seek admission.